Commercial property is an untapped area for many investors, but you can reap great yields if you do your research and dedicate some time and effort.

 - An upcoming market with great potentials

 Buying a warehouse should also be of interest if you feel priced out in Hong Kong.
-In fact, this sub-sector has been among the most under supplied in the past decade.
+This sub-sector has been among the most under supplied in the past decade.

 We see that car parks get more expensive and have big potentials.
 So why is this the case?